Well, what can you make with cereal boxes that you can actually wear?

 But sadly, I have now lost my studio space.

-My old studio will house the kitchen and wet-room part of the project so my mum can still have some independence.
+My old studio will be turned into a bedroom and sitting room so my mum can still have some independence.

 But it’s been really good for me to lose that space.

 It has forced me to have a massive clear-out of all my craft stuff and make me have a really good look at it all.

 All that really obscure stuff that I probably would never have used has gone as I only have room to store half of what I used to.

 It was while I was going through my stash of craft junk that I once again started pondering the question – What can you make with cereal boxes?
 Probably because I have so many!